usamaalidev/Note-App/README.md

 ### Add Note

 - [x] use Sweat Alert when added successfully.
-- [ ] make description of note to be at most 3 lines.
+- [x] make description of note to be at most 3 lines.
-- [ ] Provide away to go back if someone click add by mistake or just he change his mind.
+- [x] add read more functionality to each note.
+- [ ] Change Add page to SweatAlert.

 ### Delete Note